Bridging chemistry and Gaussian boson sampling: A photonic hierarchy of approximations for molecular vibronic spectra: Methods

 In the case of formaldehyde, p-benzyne and pyridazine, the parameters were calculated for all vibronic modes.
 Details on that will be available in the Supplementary.
 For formic acid $7$ vibronic modes using the parameters from Huh \textit{et al} \cite{huh2015boson} were measured.
 For the photonic measurement only modes with displacements $|\beta_i|^2 > 10^{-4}$ were considered due to the negligible effect of smaller displacement values (probability $p(m_i>0) < 0.01$~\%) and limitations of our setup.
 Additionally, due to multiple modes with $|\beta_i|^2 \geq 0.35$ (probability $p(m_i>3) \geq 0.05$~\%) the measurements for some molecules were split into multiple runs: \begin{itemize} \item formic acid: 1 measurement with 7 modes \item formaldehyde: 2 measurements with 2 modes each \item p-benzyne: 2 measurements with 5 modes each \item pyridazine: 3 measurements with 3 modes each \end{itemize} To get the full spectrum, the energies and probabilities were calculated for each measurement run separately.
 Afterwards, the whole spectrum was reconstructed by summing the energies, and multiplying the corresponding probabilities in all possible combinations.

 When calculating the spectra, two energies $E_i$ and $E_j$ with $|E_i-E_j| \leq 10^{-10}$ are assumed to be equal and binned to the same energy.
-For the molecules presented in the main paper, this only affects the simulated GBS spectrum of pyridazine.
+However, this only appears for the molecule PNA presented in the Supplementary.
 The same condition for equal energies is then used in the calculation of the similarities.